marqsw/AI-Chess-Engine/README.md

 ```

 ### 2. Create a .pth file
 Before running `main.py`, you need to run `train.py` to create a `.pth` file.
-This files contains the weight used by the neural network.
+This file contains the weight used by the neural network.

 ### 3. Start the program!
 Run `main.py` to enter the main user interface, or run `train.py` to train the model.